IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 *Triggers* represent a named "channel" for a stream of events.

-Let's create a trigger to send user location updates:
+Let's create a trigger to send *location updates*:

 <pre>
 $ wsk trigger create locationUpdate